replicatedhq/replicated-docs/docs/enterprise/snapshots-storage-destinations.md

 For existing or embedded clusters where Velero is already installed, you can update your storage destination in the admin console.
 For more information, see [Updating Settings in the Admin Console](snapshots-updating-with-admin-console).
 :::

+## Prerequisites

+Complete the following items before you install Velero and configure a storage destination:

+* Review the limitations and considerations.
+See [Limitations and Considerations](snapshots-understanding#limitations-and-considerations) in _About Backup and Restore_.
+* Install the velero CLI.
+See [Installing the Velero CLI](snapshots-velero-cli-installing).

 ## Configure AWS Storage for Online Environments

 In this procedure, you install Velero and configure an AWS storage destination in online environments.